 Date: June 18, 2015 Project Site Visit?
 Yes No Review Panel Member(s): Slocum and Tyler

 Recommended improvements to make this a technically sound project according to the SRFB’s criteria:

 Add detail to the scope of work.
 Identify a schedule and responsible party for each specific task.

+Response: Schedule